Hadronic Spectra from Deformed AdS Backgrounds: Hadronic spectra for baryons

 For the linear fit in Eq.\eqref{RT_NB32} we took into account our predicted state.

-Note that the Regge trajectory for the $N(3/2^+)$ baryon family coming from our model, represented by Eq. \eqref{RT_NB32}, present a Regge slope in the range $1.081 \pm 0.036$ GeV$^2$ which is close to the universal value $1.1$ GeV$^2$ \cite{Klempt:2002vp}.
+The Regge trajectory for the $N(3/2^+)$ baryon family from our model, represented by Eq. \eqref{RT_NB32}, present a Regge slope in the range $1.081 \pm 0.036$ GeV$^2$ which is close to the universal value $1.1$ GeV$^2$ \cite{Klempt:2002vp}.

-At this point we are interested to deal with baryons with spin 5/2.
-To do this, let us, once again, insert one more symmetrised covariant derivative in the operator ${\cal O}_{B}$ given by \eqref{ob}.
-Then, one has the conformal dimension, now given by $\Delta_{5/2} = 13/2$, which provides $m_5 = 9/2$.
-Solving Eq. \eqref{scr} with the warp factor constant $k$ now given by $k_{5/2}=0.190^2$ GeV$^2$, one gets the masses compatible with the family of $N$ baryons, with $I(J^{P}) = 1/2(5/2^{+})$, as can be seen in table \ref{t7}.
-Note that the error presented in the last column of table \ref{t7} ($\% M$) was defined in Eq. \eqref{M}.
-We also compute the total r.m.s error defined by Eq. \eqref{rms}.
-For table \ref{t7} one finds $\delta_{rms} = 2.76 \%$.
+At this point, we deal with baryons of spin 5/2.
+To this end, once again, insert one more symmetrized covariant derivative in the operator ${\cal O}_{B}$ given by Eq. \eqref{ob}.
+Then, we obtain the conformal dimension, given by $\Delta_{5/2} = 13/2$, which provides $m_5 = 9/2$.
+Solving Eq. \eqref{scr} with the warp factor constant $k$ given by $k_{5/2}=0.190^2$ GeV$^2$, we obtain the masses compatible with the family of $N$ baryons, with $I(J^{P}) = 1/2(5/2^{+})$, as indicated in Table \ref{t7}.
+The error presented in the last column of table \ref{t7} ($\% M$) is defined in Eq. \eqref{M}.
+We compute the total r.m.s error defined by Eq. \eqref{rms}.
+For Table \ref{t7} one finds $\delta_{rms} = 2.76 \%$.

-From Table \ref{t7} we plotted a Chew-Frautschi plane as $ n \times m^2 $, where $n$ is holographic radial excitation and $m^2$ is the squared $N(5/2^+)$ baryon mass represented by the dots (our model) or squares (PDG) in figure \ref{bar_5_2}.
-From a standard linear regression method we obtain the experimental and theoretical Regge trajectories for $N(5/2^+)$ baryons, so that:
+From Table \ref{t7}, we plotted a Chew-Frautschi plane as $ n \times m^2 $, where $n$ is the holographic radial excitation and $m^2$ is the squared $N(5/2^+)$ baryon mass represented by the dots (our model) or squares (PDG) in figure \ref{bar_5_2}.
+Using a standard linear regression method we obtain the experimental and theoretical Regge trajectories for $N(5/2^+)$ baryons, so that:

-Note that the Regge trajectory for the $N(5/2^+)$ baryon family coming from our model, represented by Eq. \eqref{RT_NB52}, present a Regge slope near the range $1.081 \pm 0.036$ GeV$^2$ which is close to the universal value $1.1$ GeV$^2$ \cite{Klempt:2002vp}.
+The Regge trajectory for the $N(5/2^+)$ baryon family from our model, represented by Eq. \eqref{RT_NB52}, present a Regge slope near the range $1.081 \pm 0.036$ GeV$^2$ which is close to the universal value $1.1$ GeV$^2$ \cite{Klempt:2002vp}.

-At this point it is worth to mention that the numeric values of the warp factor constant $k$ for the baryons studied here are approximately independent of their spin, meaning that $k_{1/2} = k_{3/2} \approx k_{5/2}$.
+Notably, the numeric values of the warp factor constant $k$ for the baryons in this study are approximately independent of their spin, meaning that $k_{1/2} = k_{3/2} \approx k_{5/2}$.